When I first started working from home, I wrote about how much I loved it.

-I read about the pitfalls of working from home, long before I got the chance to experience it for myself.
-One of the negatives written about, was that people working from home have a hard time separating their home life from their work life.
-I wasn’t concerned reading these articles.
-I knew that wouldn’t happen to me.
+One of the negatives written about was that people working from home have a hard time separating their home life from their work life.

-Well this is a bit embarrassing.
+Well, this is a bit embarrassing.
 It seems my confidence on this matter was slightly premature.
+Lately, it seems, this is exactly what has happened to me.

-Lately it seems, this is exactly what has happened to me.
 My working life and my home life have blurred into one.

-Have scheduled down time
+Have scheduled downtime

 I know this seems obvious but when you get caught up with work, you can simply forget to take time out.

 I noticed recently that anytime I didn’t have my laptop on when I was at home, I started to feel guilty.
-Yes I know, not a good sign.

 Take a digital sabbatical

-I have read a bit about this on a few other blogs.
-Rowdy Kittens have a great post about it.
-(While I was over picking up this link, I also found an interesting post over at 99% called Insecurity Work.
-Also very thought provoking).
+While I was over picking up this link, I also found an interesting post over at 99% called Insecurity Work.
+Also very thought-provoking).

-In theory, a digital sabattical sounds just dandy.
-The practicalities however involve not turning on my laptop over the weekend.
 Honestly, I’m breaking into a sweat just thinking about that, so this part of the plan might take a little more work.

 One day a weekend, without turning on my computer – sounds like a good place to start.